U-PROX CLC G80

 - After reading the configuration, the main menu becomes available.
 Advanced functions will be displayed after selecting the “NEXT” option.

 If changes have been made to the configuration, the “Write to Device” menu option becomes available.
-After tapping it, the configuration will be written to the controller’s memory.
+After tapping it, the configuration will be written to the control panel’s memory.

-To disconnect from the controller, tap the “Disconnect” (X) button.
+To disconnect from the control panel, tap the “Disconnect” (X) button.

 Attention!
 If you disconnect without writing the configuration, all changes will be lost. |